keepsloading/Boundier-bot/README.md

 ---

 > [!WARNING]
-> **DISCLAIMER: FOR LEARNING & EXPERIMENTAL PURPOSES ONLY**
+> ## DISCLAIMER: FOR LEARNING & EXPERIMENTAL PURPOSES ONLY
-> Boundier is an experimental hobbyist project built exclusively to explore browser automation, headless session injection, and anti-bot evasion techniques.
-Because it operates by automating the ChatGPT Web UI via Playwright, it is **not** a sustainable, reliable, or recommended method for production workloads.
 >
-> Automating web interactions violates OpenAI's Terms of Service, and any updates or layouts modifications to the ChatGPT web interface will break the bot's selectors.
-Use this codebase strictly for personal learning and research.
+> **Boundier** is an experimental hobby project created to explore browser automation, Playwright, persistent browser sessions, and Discord-native AI workflows.
+It is **not intended for production use, commercial deployment, or as a replacement for official APIs.**
+>
+> **This project is built with genuine respect for OpenAI and its work.** Boundier is **not affiliated with, endorsed by, or supported by OpenAI**, and is not intended to undermine or compete with OpenAI's official products or services.
+>
+> **⚠️ IMPORTANT:** Boundier includes browser automation techniques designed to maintain a stable, authenticated browser session and improve automation reliability.
+These mechanisms exist solely to support the project's intended functionality and **must not** be used to abuse services, evade platform protections for malicious purposes, or violate applicable terms or policies.
+>
+> Browser automation is inherently fragile and may stop working at any time due to changes in the ChatGPT web interface.
+Future updates may require code or selector changes before the project functions correctly again.
+>
+> **Use this software entirely at your own risk.** You are solely responsible for how you use it and for ensuring that your usage complies with OpenAI's Terms of Use and any other applicable policies.
+>
+> This repository exists purely as a personal learning and research project for developers interested in browser automation, software architecture, and Discord integrations.
 ---

 ## 🌟 Key Features